Zereges/pmake/README.md

     -f file
         Use file as Makefile.

-    -j [jobs], --jobs=jobs
+    -j jobs, --jobs=jobs
         Specifies the number jobs (commands) to run simultaneously.
-If -j is given without argument pmake utility will not limit the number of jobs that can run simultaneously.
 This is implicitely on with jobs=number of cores.

     -n, --just-print, --dry-run, --recon
         Print the commands that would be executed, but do not execute them.